iannisdezwart/code-golf-api/README.md

 code golf challenges.
 Users can view available challenges and submit code for them.
 If their code passes all test cases, they will be placed on the leaderboard.
-Can be used in combination of a front-end, like the one [I'm using](https://github.com/iannisdezwart/code-golf-front-end).
+Can be used in combination of a front-end, like the one [I created](https://github.com/iannisdezwart/code-golf-front-end).

 ## Installation